taustation-fan/players-guide/README.md

 When you reach 100% experience of the current career level, you ascend to the next level.
 On leveling up, you receive a small bonus in credits.
+Levels are capped to 15.

-Each block of five levels is called a *tier*, and ascending to a higher tier also gives a bonus of 500 bonds.
+Each block of five levels is called a *tier*, and ascending to a higher tier (so from level 5 to 6, or from 10 to 11) also gives a bonus of 500 bonds.

 Leveling up also gives you access to more missions, which have minimal player levels as prerequisites.